Best San Diego Beaches for Running

-Lace up your shoes and take a run along San Diego’s breathtaking beaches!
+Lace up your shoes and get some exercise on one of San Diego’s best beaches for running!
 The combination of great weather and beautiful coastline sets the perfect backdrop for a beach run.

 By running at the beach, you are exposed to fresh air, vitamin D, and beautiful scenery, all of which you miss at the gym.
 Change of scenery and change of pace are exactly what you need when your day-to-day activities start feeling colorless.
 With 70 miles of coastline, San Diego is the perfect place to light up your day and go for a run at the beach!